jok405/WPM-Test/README.md

-# type test
+# Typing Accuracy Test

-Calculates user typing speed and accuracy.
+Returns a user speed and accuracy.

 ## to do
 * improve results view
 * swap hardcoded paragraphs for something more customizable/interesting to users